 The world exhibition followed in 1929, which once again gave Barcelona prestige.
-Economy and industry grew back, until the Spanish Civil War in 1936.
+The economy and industry grew back, until the Spanish Civil War in 1936.
 Dictator Franco ended the autonomy of Catalonia and turned Barcelona into an industrial city, making it disproportionate.
-Only after Franco’s death in 1975 did Catalonia regain its independence.
+Only after Franco died in 1975 did Catalonia regain its independence.

 For the 1992 Summer Olympics, Barcelona was restored and modernized, and beaches were built.
 This transformation, led by architect Oriol Bohigas I Guardiola, has shaped Barcelona today.

-Another prominent architect we immediately think of at Barcelona is, of course, Antoni Gaudí.
+Another prominent architect we immediately think of in Barcelona is, of course, Antoni Gaudí.
 During his lifetime, he designed around 1900 buildings and objects, most of which are in Barcelona.